Simpson Kalisher

-Simpson Kalisher (American, born July 27, 1926) is an American photojournalist and street photographer.
+Simpson Kalisher (July 27, 1926 – June 13, 2023) was an American professional photojournalist and street photographer whose independent project Railroad Men attracted critical attention and is regarded as historically significant.

 Early life

-Simpson Kalisher was born on July 27, 1926, in The Bronx, New York City, the youngest son of Sheva and Ben Kalisher and brother of Fay and Murray.
-They were living in Barnes Avenue in 1939.
+Simpson Kalisher was born to a Jewish family on July 27, 1926, in the Bronx, New York City, the youngest son of Sheva and Ben Kalisher and brother of Fay and Murray.
 After one year of college, Kalisher was drafted into the military aged 18 in October 1944 for WW2 and was admitted to military hospital briefly in August 1945.
-He served in the U.S. Army, 1944–46 and was decorated with the Combat Infantryman's Badge.
+He served in the U.S. Army until 1946 and was decorated with the Combat Infantryman's Badge.